rkt/rkt/Documentation/build-configure.md

 This option to allow building rkt with go having known security issues is unset by default.
 Use it with caution.

+## Development

+#### `--enable-incremental-build`

+This option enables incremental compilation.
+This is useful for local development.
+In contrast to a release build this option enables `go install` vs `go build` which decreases incremental compilation time.
+Note that this option is not supported in cross-compile builds.
+For this reason the incremental build option must not be used for release builds.

 [rkt-tpm]: devel/tpm.md
 [trousers]: http://trousers.sourceforge.net/